Burke-Lauenroth-Lab/workflow_guidelines/README.md

 #### Unit Testing <a name="rtest"/>

 We use the [testthat](https://cran.r-project.org/web/packages/testthat/index.html) package for unit testing in R. Within each of our R package repositories there is a _tests/testthat_ directory.
-Within the _tests_ folder there is testthat.R, which guides R to to test all files in the _testthat_ folder during the R CMD check.
+Within the _tests_ folder there is testthat.R, which guides R to test all files in the _testthat_ folder during the R CMD check.
 Each file within the _/testthat_ folder should begin with __test__ and each of these files contains multiple related tests.
 Typically, we have at least a test file for each corresponding file in the _/R_ folder, but it is possible that there might need to be many test files for each file in the _/R_ folder.

 Each test should be designed to test the expectation or multiple expectations of a function.
 Is the output the right value or the right class?
 Are the values equal to a reference value?
 Is there an error message, warning, or message when we want there to be?
 There is more information on the variety of available test functions and how to use theme [here.](http://r-pkgs.had.co.nz/tests.html#test-tests)